zenml-io/zenml/README.md

 - Vote on your most wanted feature on our [Discussion board](https://zenml.io/discussion).
 You can also request for new features here.
 - Start a thread in our [Slack channel](https://zenml.io/slack-invite).

+# 👩‍👩‍👧‍👦 Meet the Team

+Hi ZenCommunity!
+Did you ever have a question that's too hard to express on our Slack?
+Is it just too much effort to say everything on a long GitHub issue?
+Or are you just curious what ZenML has been up to in the past week?
+Well, register now for the ZenML Office
+(Half) Hour to get your answers and more!

+Every week, part of the ZenML core team will pop in for 30 minutes to interact directly with the community.
+Sometimes we'll be presenting a feature, other times just taking questions, and having fun.
+Join us if you are curious about ZenML, or just want to talk shop about MLOps.

+We will host the gathering every Wednesday 8:30AM PT (5:30PM CET).
+Register now through [this link](https://www.eventbrite.com/e/zenml-meet-the-community-tickets-354426688767), or subscribe to the [public events calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19iaDJ0Zm44ZzdodXBlbnBzaWplY3UwMmNjZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to get notified before every community gathering.

 # 🙋‍♀️ Contributing & Community